 Aside from the obvious flaws to the theory, there is an even bigger reason it does not ring true to me.
 Could such a megalomaniac who had been intent on building and leading a nationalistic empire really be satisfied with living out his days quietly at the farthest corner of the world after it had failed?
 For the officers and doctors carrying out the orders, the attraction of escape is obvious; but for the architect of the entire machine – I sincerely doubt it.

 Are you planning a trip to Patagonia?
 Check out our Patagonia itinerary and travel guide, which features suggested routes for 28 days and two weeks.
-You can explore look at our quick guide to Patagonia hiking trips.

 If you’re planning to go trekking in Bariloche, you can read our guide to the Cerro Llao Llao trail.
 For more inspiration, check out our ideas for things to do in Bariloche or our review of the Cerro Piltriquitrón hiking trail in nearby El Bolsón.
+For accommodation, see our guide to the best hostels in Bariloche.